 RENAL BIOPSY PROCEDURE

-If you take warfarin (Coumadin®), heparin, clopidogrel (Plavix®) or other medicines that prevent blood clots, ask your physician when to take these medications before your biopsy.
+If you take warfarin (Coumadin), heparin, clopidogrel (Plavix), or other medicines that prevent blood clots, ask your clinician when to take these medications before your biopsy.

 Biopsy procedure — Renal biopsy is usually performed while you are awake, after a cleansing agent is applied, and you are given local anesthesia (numbing medicine) to minimize pain.
 The most common way to perform a biopsy is to use a needle, which is inserted through the skin and into the kidney.

-In most cases, you will have an ultrasound, x-ray, or CT scan so that the physician knows exactly where to insert the needle.
-Once the needle is in the right position, the physician will take a sample of tissue from the kidney with the needle.
+In most cases, you will have an ultrasound, x-ray, or computed tomography (CT) scan so that the clinician knows exactly where to insert the needle.
+Once the needle is in the right position, the clinician will take a sample of tissue from the kidney with the needle.

 In some cases, a different approach is used to perform the biopsy.
 An open renal biopsy involves sedating you with general anesthesia, and making a small cut in your skin, which is opened to obtain the kidney tissue.